 Kate Winslet issues powerful message on grief with new film Goodbye June

-Kate Winslet hopes her new film Goodbye June gives audiences the opportunity to have difficult conversations about loss and grief.
+Kate Winslet hopes her new film Goodbye June allows audiences to have difficult conversations about loss and grief.

 The Oscar-winning actor's directorial debut follows four siblings (Winslet, Toni Collette, Andrea Riseborough, and Johnny Flynn) when their mother's (Dame Helen Mirren) takes an unexpected turn just before Christmas, forcing them to confront messy family dynamics in the face of possible loss.